jdiejim/pokedex-blog/README.md

   ```

 Next add the render method.
-This method always returns jsx syntax, which is a mix between javscript and html.
-The render method only can return one element so we need to create a parent element and nest children inside.
+This method always returns jsx syntax, which is a mix of javaScript and html.
+The render method can only return one element so we need to create a parent element and nest children inside.
 If we are returning a nested element we need to wrap it with a parentheses.

 Anything after the return keyword has to be jsx.
 That means we can do regular javascript before the return keyword.